Cayman Islands: Fauna

 The mammalian species in the Cayman Islands include the introduced Central American agouti and eight species of bats.
 At least three now extinct native rodent species were present until the discovery of the islands by Europeans.
 Marine life around the island of the Grand Cayman includes tarpon, silversides (Atheriniformes), French angelfish (Pomacanthus paru), and giant barrel sponges.
 A number of cetaceans are found in offshore waters.
 These species include the goose-beaked whale (Ziphius cavirostris), Blainville's beaked whale (Mesoplodon densirostris) and sperm whale (Physeter macrocephalus).

 Cayman avian fauna includes two endemic subspecies of Amazona parrots: Amazona leucocephala hesterna or Cuban amazon, presently restricted to the island of Cayman Brac, but formerly also on Little Cayman, and Amazona leucocephala caymanensis or Grand Cayman parrot, which is native to the Cayman Islands, forested areas of Cuba, and the Isla de la Juventud.
 Little Cayman and Cayman Brac are also home to red-footed and brown boobies.
-Although the barn owl (Tyto alba) occurs in all three of the islands they are not commonplace.
+Although the American barn owl (Tyto furcata) occurs in all three of the islands they are not commonplace.
 The Cayman Islands also possess five endemic subspecies of butterflies.
 These butterfly breeds can be viewed at the Queen Elizabeth II Botanic Park on the Grand Cayman.

 Among other notable fauna at the Queen Elizabeth II Botanic Park is the critically threatened blue iguana, which is also known as the Grand Cayman iguana (Cyclura lewisi).
 The blue iguana is endemic to the Grand Cayman particularly because of rocky, sunlit, open areas near the island's shores that are advantageous for the laying of eggs.
 Nevertheless, habitat destruction and invasive mammalian predators remain the primary reasons that blue iguana hatchlings do not survive naturally.

 The Cuban crocodile (Crocodylus rhombifer) once inhabited the islands.
 And the American crocodile (Crocodylus acutus) is also believed to be slowly repopulating the islands from Cuba.
 The name "Cayman" is derived from a Carib word for the various crocodilians that inhabited the islands.